 Q: I’ve been looking into getting a Smoothee to take some great iPhone video, one of my buddies has been using them and making some fantastic videos, now I see that you’re advertising a new handheld Steadicam for the iPhone called the Volt, what’s the difference?

 A: The Steadicam Smoothee is a non-electronic handheld stabilizer for iPhones, Android phones and GOPRO cameras.
 Note, the Smoothee is now discontinued, but can still be found with some online retailers.
-At first glance you might think that the NEW Steadicam Volt has pretty much the same features as the Smoothee, the two big standout features are an electronically balanced gimbal, which makes it Steadicam’s first gyro stabilizer.
+At first glance you might think that the NEW Steadicam Volt has pretty much the same features as the Smoothee, the big standout feature is an electronically balanced gimbal, which makes it Steadicam’s first gyro stabilizer.
 You can use it as a smartphone stabilizer or a GOPRO stabilizer, either way, you’ll get awesome video stabilization.
 The Volt also folds to a compact size making it easier to transport.

-One great feature of the Steadicam Volt that sets it apart from other electronic gimbal stabilizers is that even if the long lasting lithium ion batteries run out and you lose the gyroscopic stability, the Volt is still balanced on the 3 axis gimbal and you can continue shooting stable video on the go, like with a traditional Steadicam.
+A great feature of the Steadicam Volt that sets it apart from other electronic gimbal stabilizers is that even if the long lasting lithium ion batteries run out and you lose the gyroscopic stability, the Volt is still balanced on the 3 axis gimbal and you can continue shooting stable video on the go, like with a traditional Steadicam.
 It’s the only handheld gyroscopic smartphone stabilizer to offer this.

 Q: Do the Smoothee and the Volt come with carrying cases?